Inspiring Stories

 As an elementary school teacher, Thomas Charles Messecar Logan was an inspiration to his students.
 And thanks to a generous gift to ROM in his estate, he will continue to inspire and enrich the lives of the next generation of museumgoers.

-A self-proclaimed “museum person,” Flavia Redelmeier has been a steadfast supporter of ROM for eight incredible decades.
+A self-proclaimed “museum person,” Flavia Redelmeier was a steadfast supporter of ROM for eight incredible decades.
 Her passion for textiles, dedicated service and generous gifts leave a remarkable legacy.